joligej/jmaths/GITHUB_SETUP_GUIDE.md

 ## Troubleshooting

 ### Workflows Not Running
-- Check Actions are enabled in Settings → Actions
+- Check Actions are enabled in Settings → Actions → General
-- Verify workflow files are in `.github/workflows/`
+- Verify workflow files are in `.github/workflows/` directory
-- Check for YAML syntax errors
+- Check for YAML syntax errors: use a YAML validator or look for red X's
+- Ensure Actions permissions include "Read and write permissions"

 ### Status Checks Not Required
-- Status checks only appear after first run
+- Status checks only appear in branch protection after their first successful run
+- Run workflows manually first (Step 9)
+- After workflows complete, configure branch protection (Steps 4-5)
+- Return to Settings → Branches to add the status checks

+### Dependabot PRs Failing with Red X's
+**Symptoms:** Dependabot creates PRs with names like "chore(deps): bump actions/..." and they all fail with red X's.

+**Root cause:** This happens when:
+1. Branch protection requires status checks that haven't run yet (Steps 4-5 done before Step 8)
+2. CI workflow has syntax errors (like duplicate lines)
+3. Workflows don't have permission to run on Dependabot PRs

+**Solutions:**
+1. **First, verify CI workflow works:**
+   - Go to Actions tab
+   - Manually run CI workflow on main branch
+   - Fix any errors shown in the logs
+   - The duplicate line at line 101 has been removed

+2. **If branch protection was set up too early:**
+   - Go to Settings → Branches
+   - Edit or delete the main branch protection rule
+   - Wait for CI to pass on some PRs
-- Re-configure branch protection after first CI run
+   - Then re-enable branch protection with required checks

+3. **Close and recreate failed Dependabot PRs:**
+   - Go to Pull Requests tab
+   - Find the failed Dependabot PRs
+   - Close them (click "Close pull request")
+   - Go to Settings → Code security and analysis → Dependabot
+   - Click "Check for updates" to create fresh PRs
+   - New PRs should trigger workflows correctly

+4. **Verify Dependabot has permissions:**
+   - Settings → Actions → General
+   - Ensure "Allow GitHub Actions to create and approve pull requests" is checked
+   - This allows Dependabot PRs to trigger workflows

+5. **If you want to ignore the failed PRs:**
+   - Simply close all failing Dependabot PRs
+   - Disable and re-enable Dependabot security updates
+   - Fresh PRs will be created that should work correctly

 ### Code Coverage Not Uploading
-- Verify CODECOV_TOKEN is set correctly
+- Verify CODECOV_TOKEN is set correctly in Settings → Secrets
 - Check Codecov website for repository status
-- Review coverage workflow logs
+- Review coverage workflow logs for upload errors
+- Ensure coverage.yml workflow has correct token reference

 ---